 Dreaming of a family vacation in Mexico?
-The tourism hot spot that is Cancun can be a mixed bag.
+The tourist hot spot that is Cancun can be a mixed bag.

 Created by the Mexican government in the 1970s as a utopian beach destination, Cancun's very success is precisely what turns off many travelers today.
 The azure waters, sugary-sand beaches, and proximity to Mayan ruins are still compelling draws, but Cancun's once-dazzling appeal has been somewhat dimmed by overdevelopment and the relentless churn of millions of annual visitors.